BRWR Safeguarding Policy & Guidance

 The record should be clear and factual as it may be needed as evidence in court.

-Copies of reports, notes etc. will be kept secure at all times, with one of the Co-Chairpersons of BRWR and kept for a period of not less than six years.
+Copies of reports, notes etc. will be kept secure at all times and kept for a period of not less than six years.